Netflix/falcor/README.md

 ## Getting Started

 First make sure you are using NPM v 2.7.5+.
-Some versions of NPM contain bugs which prevent it from downloading repositories referenced with a git URL.
-You also need to **set up an SSH key on GitHub**, because dependent repos are private.
+Some versions of NPM contain bugs which prevent repositories referenced with a git URL from being downloaded.
+You also need to **set up an SSH key on GitHub**, because some repositories that the project depends on are currently private.

 First build:
 ```